Second inauguration of Barack Obama: National prayer service

-President Obama, First Lady Michelle Obama, Vice President Biden and his wife, Dr. Jill Biden, gathered at the Washington National Cathedral on January 22, 2013, for a national day of prayer.
+President Obama, First Lady Michelle Obama, Vice President Biden and his wife, Jill Biden, gathered at the Washington National Cathedral on January 22, 2013, for a national day of prayer.
 The prayer service was attended by dignitaries and guests of diverse faiths for a day of prayers, readings, and musical performances.
 As in the case of the prayer service for the 2009 inauguration, the theme of the interfaith worship service reflected inclusiveness and religious diversity, ranging from a mix of Protestant pastors, female Rabbi, Hindu, and Muslim religious leaders to Catholic and Episcopal bishops.
 Featured speakers at the prayer service included religious leaders from the National African American Clergy Network, Islamic Society of North America, in addition to the Metropolitan Community Churches that served as a spiritual refuge and place of worship for gay Christians.
+The sermon was delivered by the Rev. Adam Hamilton (pastor) of the United Methodist Church of the Resurrection in Leawood, Kansas.